snapcrafters/brave/README.md

   - [ ] Update the install instructions in this `README.md`
   - [ ] Post an announcement in the [Snapcraft Forum](https://forum.snapcraft.io) - [link]()
   - [x] Submit a pull request or patch upstream that adds snap install documentation - [link](https://github.com/brave/browser-laptop/pull/8555)
-  - [ ] Submit a pull request or patch upstream that adds the `snapcraft.yaml` and any required assets/launchers - [link]()
+  - [x] Submit a pull request or patch upstream that adds the `snapcraft.yaml` and any required assets/launchers - progressing via email
   - [x] Add upstream contact information to the `README.md`
   - If upstream accept the PR:
-    - [ ] Request upstream create a Snap store account
+    - [x] Request upstream create a Snap store account
-    - [ ] Contact the Snap Advocacy team to request the snap be transferred to upstream
+    - [x] Contact the Snap Advocacy team to request the snap be transferred to upstream
   - [ ] Ask the Snap Advocacy team to celebrate the snap - [link]()

 If you have any questions, [post in the Snapcraft forum](https://forum.snapcraft.io).